STATIONS OF THE CROSS

 ST. CHARLES/ SOUTH ELGIN CAMPUS

-Featuring 14 pieces of custom artwork created at Christ Community by Miami-based artist Tiago Magro, the Stations of the Cross will give you the opportunity to pause and pray as you reflect on each image.
-Participant guides are provided to lead you through the experience.
+Featuring 14 pieces of custom artwork by artist Josh Colling, the stations of the cross will give you the opportunity to pause and pray as you reflect on each image.

 DEKALB CAMPUS